-The deadline for voting by Internet is 11:59 p.m.
-Eastern Time on October [•], 2023.
+The deadline for voting by Internet and by telephone is 11:59 p.m.
+Eastern Time on October 9, 2023.
 Votes cast by mail must be received no later than the start of the Annual Meeting.
 If you attend the Annual Meeting, you may vote your shares electronically during the meeting.